radgrad/docusaurus2/docs/developers/deployment/howto/publish-a-release-mup.md

 mup logs
 ```

+## Commit files with version info to GitHub

 Note that the `mup deploy` command changes several files to record the version number.
 Please commit those changes to GitHub.
 If you indicate the release number in the commit message, it will be a little easier to figure out the code corresponding to the release later.